 As rule the longer your fixed-rate mortgage deal the higher the interest rate usually will be.
 Therefore, if you are looking for the lowest rate possible then it’s short term fixed rate you need.
-As a result, your mortgage will be up for renewal quicker and when you come to remortgage with a new deal your payments might increase.
+As a result, your mortgage will be up for renewal quicker and when you come to remortgage in Derby with a new deal your payments might increase.

 Typically mortgages are taken out and re-payed over a period of 15, 20, 25 years.
 Over that time interest rates will fluctuate (either up or down).
 With a variable rate mortgage monthly repayments are subject to mirror that change.
 Many people will worry about interest rate rises, particularly after such a long period of low rates as we have enjoyed over the past ten years.